All Episodes

 You know, so that's not good.

-Then you have infighting in Chicago, explosive new audio tapes emerged from there showing how chaotic everything was when there was rioting going on there and people taken to the streets of Chicago last week.
+Then you have infighting in Chicago, explosive new audio tapes emerged from there showing how chaotic everything was when there was rioting going on there and people taking to the streets of Chicago last week.

-When downtown is in lockdown, our neighborhoods are next, and our failure to fully get ready for what is going on in our neighborhoods.
+When downtown is in lockdown, our neighborhoods are next and our failure to fully get ready for what is going on in our neighborhoods.

 We're seeing the destruction.

-We have seen where in other cities this has gone on for days and days.
+We have seen where in other cities, this has gone on for days and days.

 We've got to come up with a better plan.

-Uh we need to come up with at least, you know, the next five days and try and stabilize our community.
+We need to come up with at least, you know, the next five days and try and stabilize our community.

 God help us.

-What happens when they start going after residents going into neighborhoods or on and on and on?
+What happens when they start going after residents, going into neighborhoods, or on and on and on?

-I think you're a hundred percent full of beep.
+I think you're 100% full of beep.

 Then he responded, F you then.

-These are your leaders.
+I mean, wow, these are your leaders.

 You know, Chicago, what have they done to fix the violence there?